Does Self Tanner Expire?

 How do self-tanners lose their effectiveness?

-A self-tanner usually has a shelf life of 6 to 9 months.
-If the container has a pump, 12 months is the average shelf life because it is enclosed in a tightly sealed manner.
+A self-tanner typically has a shelf life of 6 to 9 months.
+If the container features a pump, the average shelf life is 12 months, as it is enclosed in a tightly sealed manner.

-There are so many self-tanners on the market, so be sure you get one that is well is high quality and well-reviewed.
+There are numerous self-tanners on the market, so be sure to choose one that is well-made, of high quality, and well-reviewed.

 Are self-tanners really safe?

 Some self-tanning lotions and creams are formulated with skin-nourishing ingredients.
-They not only leave the skin tan but also moisturized and well-nourished.
+They not only leave the skin tan but also moisturised and well-nourished.

 Are self-tanning pills safe?

-When this ingredient is taken in large amounts, it might cause hives, liver problems, and damaged vision.
+When this ingredient is taken in large amounts, it may cause hives, liver problems, and damage to vision.
 Hence, dermatologists and health practitioners do not recommend self-tanning pills.

 How do you apply a self-tanning lotion?

-Self-tanners usually come in lotions: What is the best way to apply it?
+Self-tanners usually come in lotions.
+What is the best way to apply them?

 - Exfoliate the skin before applying a self-tanning lotion.
 Scrub the skin, if necessary, to remove excess dead skin cells.
-Pay attention to knees, elbows, ankles, and other areas with thick skin.
+Pay attention to areas with thick skin, such as the knees, elbows, and ankles.
 After exfoliating, dry the skin.

 - Apply the self-tanning lotion in sections.
-Apply it to the body according to sections such as arms, legs, and torso.
+Apply it to the body in sections, such as the arms, legs, and torso.
 Apply it in a circular motion.
 To prevent your hands from getting stained, wash them with soap and water after applying the tanner to each body section.

 - Areas with thick skin absorb more self-tanning lotion.
 Dilute the lotion in these areas by lightly rubbing them with a damp cloth.

-- Wait for the self-tanning lotion to dry; it usually dries in about 10 minutes.
+- Allow the self-tanning lotion to dry; it typically takes about 10 minutes to dry.
 Wear loose clothes for a few hours to prevent sweating.
 Allow enough time for the self-tanning activities to take effect.

 - The tan will usually wear off in a few days.
-Re-apply the self-tanning lotion after 3-4 days if you want to maintain your tan.
+Reapply the self-tanning lotion after 3–4 days to maintain your tan.

 - Use UV protection even if you already have tanned skin.
 Self-tanning lotions and other products do not have sunscreen.
-When you plan to spend time under the sun, apply an appropriate sunscreen to protect your skin from the risk of skin cancer and other problems caused by the sun.
+When planning to spend time in the sun, apply an appropriate sunscreen to protect your skin from the risk of skin cancer and other sun-related problems.